mac-comp127/painter/README.md

 This should take just a little bit of code.

 Add `Eraser` to the end of `availableBrushes`, and try it out!
-You should be able to paint something, then switch to the eraser by clicking the appropriate button and erase parts of it.
+You should be able to paint something, then switch to the eraser by clicking the appropriate button and erase parts of what you painted.
 Yay!

 But wait….
-Try dragging the eraser over the brush buttons on the left of the screen.
+Try dragging the eraser over the “Change Brush” buttons on the left of the screen.
 Oops.

 That’s OK.
 This is progress! ✅ Commit your work, and then you can fix the bug.